 Notable MMF alumni include award-winners Yazz Ahmed, Ben Lovett, Louise Alder and Janek Gwizdala, and others who started their musical careers at the foundation have come back to teach.

 Ed Babar, 34, from Brixton, who was at MMF from 1994 to 2005, came back in 2010 as a teacher after finishing his music studies at University.

 He said: “For me, my music career has almost been defined by Merton Music Foundation.
 Certainly the most enjoyable aspects of my musical upbringing were there.
 I met some amazing musicians and made lifelong friends.
 It was through MMF that I took up double bass and it was through them that I got so many opportunities, too.

 “And then as a tutor I think the variety of opportunities offered by MMF certainly give me experience working on a real range of fields across the musical and teaching profession.
 1-to-1 teaching, whole-class teaching, working with ensembles, orchestras and string groups, working with Special Educational Needs (SEN) schools.

 “There’s such a range in the services that Merton Music Foundation offers that as a tutor it was just fantastic to get so much experience doing all those different things.”

 “We’re not a music school but we go into schools, youth centres, pupil referral units, and try to encourage pupils to play creatively through improvisation.
 And we teach them about the history of jazz, too.
-I think that’s really important, it in a wider context.
+I think that’s really important, seeing it in a wider context.
 Why was jazz originally created?
 Where did it come from?
-It came from blending of all these different cultures.
+It came from the blending of all these different cultures.
 And we teach the kids why understanding different cultures is important and all the amazing things that can come from it.”